Acknowledgement (Notarization of Document)

 You may also read the Apostille Handbook published by the Hague Conference on Private International Law (HCCH), an e-copy of which is available in this link: https://assets.hcch.net/docs/ff5ad106-3573-495b-be94-7d66b7da7721.pdf.

-Filipinos/Former Filipinos who wish to renounce their Philippine citizenship must submit their documents by mail.
+Filipinos/Former Filipinos who wish to renounce their Philippine citizenship must submit their documents in person.
 Once approved, the Philippine Consulate will issue a Certification stating that the applicant has relinquished his/her rights and privileges as a Filipino Citizen.
 Please note that applicants who wish to renounce their Philippine citizenship must be at least 18 years old.

 Requirements: